What are the Relationships Between the Various Costs?

 4 90

 The following table is a copy of the above table with the missing values filled in.
-The dashes indicate that the values cannot be calculated (undefined) because the quantity is zero.
+The dashes in the average and marginal cost columns indicate that the values cannot be calculated (undefined) because the quantity is zero.

 Solution: